Your Career Action Plan

 You might be seeking a career change and also dealing with the competing demands of school, work, and family.
 During this time, it's important to develop a plan to set short and long term career goals, gain experience in the field you wish to enter, and develop powerful interview skills to communicate the unique experiences you have to offer an employer.
 Actively participate in panels, site visits, workshops as well as our walk-in hours and counseling appointments to jump start your plan.
 Check our calendar of events for special programs for General Studies students and career changers to add to the mix.

 You have unique strengths when it comes to adapting to new situations, understanding other cultures and practices, and language fluency.
 These strengths will help you overcome the challenges to a job search.
 The search takes careful planning and strategizing early on in your education.
 Work with CCE to engage early in your job search process, develop professional skills, build a network, and find organizations that are more likely to sponsor students for working visas (if you're interested in staying in the U.S.).
-Check out our web resources for international students and be sure to attend CCE's Career Workshop for International Students in the fall or spring to learn more!
+Check out our web resources and Four Year Action Plan for international students and be sure to attend CCE's Career Workshop for International Students in the fall or spring to learn more!

 To make the partnership between CCE and students a success, we ask students to: